kenanwang/username.github.io/resources.md

 If you follow one product person on twitter make it [Shreyas Doshi](https://twitter.com/shreyas).

-A lot of product training is probably over priced garbage, [Jeff Patton's course](https://jpattonassociates.com/) is not, it's excellent.
+A lot of product training is probably over-priced garbage, [Jeff Patton's course](https://jpattonassociates.com/) is not, it's excellent.

 ### Writing
 Good writing is indistinguishable from good thinking.